Constructing pseudo-Anosovs from expanding interval maps: First constructions

-\begin{defn}[Type of a zig-zag lift] Let $f: I \to I$ be a PCP $\lambda$-zig-zag map with $\floor{\lambda}=m \geq 2$.
+\begin{defn} Let $f: I \to I$ be a PCP $\lambda$-zig-zag map with $\floor{\lambda}=m \geq 2$.
 Let $F: \bbI \to \bbI$ be a thickening of $f$.
-The image $F(\bbI) \subseteq \bbI$ is a vertical sequence of thick subintervals stretching between \textbf{0} and \textbf{1} with at most a single exception.
+The image $F(\bbI) \subseteq \bbI$ is a collection of thick intervals stacked vertically stretching between \textbf{0} and \textbf{1} with at most a single exception.
 Orienting $\bbI$ from left to right, we number these thick subintervals $\bbI_j$ as we travel along $F(\bbI)$, beginning at \textbf{0} if $f$ is a positive zig-zag and at \textbf{1} if $f$ is a negative zig-zag.
 We may also assign a \textit{height} to each $\bbI_j$ by determining its vertical order among the other thick subintervals, counting from bottom to top.
-The height of $\bbI_j$ is defined to be $\h(\bbI_j)=i$ if $\bbI_j$ is the $i$-th thick subinterval in this ordering.
+The height of $\bbI_j$ is defined to be $h(\bbI_j)=i$ if $\bbI_j$ is the $i$-th thick subinterval in this ordering.
 The \textit{type} of the thick interval map $F$ is then the element $\sigma$ of the permutation group $S_{m+1}$ such that